batpigandme/pullreq/docs/tidyverse_prs_pt01.md

 ----

-[^1]: Which, yes, is totally one of the great reasons to sign up to do one, too!
+[^1]: True confession: I really didn't understand where those `do not edit by hand` files came from until I did an rOpenSci [package review](https://ropensci.org/blog/2017/08/22/first-package-review/) for Nick Tierney's 🌟 [`visdat`](http://visdat.njtierney.com/).
+Which, yes, is totally one of the great reasons to sign up to do one, too!

 [^pkgdown]: You can learn about it much greater detail on the [`pkgdown` site](https://hadley.github.io/pkgdown/index.html)...which was rendered using, wait for it: pkgdown.